robertnurnberg/cdblib/Readme.md

 ### `pgn2cdb`

 A command line program to populate cdb with moves from games stored in a PGN file, up to a desired depth.
+Note that this script is very slow, and much faster alternatives are available at [dubslow/NoobChessDBPy](https://github.com/dubslow/NoobChessDBPy).

 ```
 usage: pgn2cdb.py [-h] [-v] [-d DEPTH] filename